 Getting a Professional Window Replacement Quote

-Get between 3 to 5 quotes after you research potential contractors to do the work.
+As with any home improvement project, get between 3 to 5 cost estimates after you research potential contractors to do the work.
 You should see very similar elements on quotes from top professionals, and those elements include the following:

 - Before Installation – Any design costs or setup costs.